Appenzell (village): History

 In 1071 the village was referred to as Abbacella.
 By 1223 this changed to Abbatiscella, meaning the Abbot's cell.
 This refers to the abbot of the Abbey of Saint Gall.

-The buildings in the village core, the parish church, the 1563 town hall, the Salesis house, the ruins of Castle Clanx and the state archives with the administration building are listed as heritage sites of national significance.
+The buildings in the village core, the parish church, the 1563 town hall, the Salesis house, the ruins of Clanx Castle and the state archives with the administration building are listed as heritage sites of national significance.